nopara73/ForeverAloneProgramming/README.md

 |I know something's coming.
 Something big.
 Like a train, and all I want is to jump on board, but it's getting faster and faster and I'm terrified that I'm gonna miss it.
 Ryan, Halt and Catch Fire|

-Personally [Programming motherfucker](http://programming-motherfucker.com/) style cowboy programming often led me to unfinished projects and frustration, I am just not that good yet.
+[Programming motherfucker](http://programming-motherfucker.com/), [cowboy programming](https://en.wikipedia.org/wiki/Cowboy_coding) are what developers naturally [choose](https://www.youtube.com/watch?v=x4vXGJ19Izw) when they finally find the time to work on a hobby project that they are enthusiastic about.
+This of course if you are not the [very best](https://www.youtube.com/watch?v=zGkcnUy3l-c) expert with lots of [stamina](https://www.youtube.com/watch?v=QueWMFokFRw) will probably lead you to unfinished projects and frustration.
 Sadly I was never able to fully get the hang of the today popular [agile methodologies](https://en.wikipedia.org/wiki/Agile_software_development), no matter how much I tried.
 So I went back in time to university, where the infamous, traditional [Rational Unified Process](https://en.wikipedia.org/wiki/Rational_Unified_Process) had been forced down our throats, way before we ever acquired any software development experience.
 Despite the bad timing on learning it, I liked it.
 This gave me the first insight to the big picture of what the hell is going on in the corporate ~~workpace~~ playground.
 Several years ago this thread of thoughts led me to [Agile Unified Process](http://www.ambysoft.com/unifiedprocess/agileUP.html) (AUP) and started to use it in my solo projects.

 > If nobody supervises you, you have to supervise yourself.
 (Bucket list, Item 179, status: completed - first time  I quote myself.)